taikiy/kernel/doc/real_mode_development.md

 ## 5. Handling interrupts (exceptions)

 In Real Mode, Interrupt Vector Table (IVT) is loaded at 0x00.
 IVT is a table that specifies the addresses of interrupt _handlers_.
-Each slot takes 4 bytes - the first 2 bytes is the offset, and the second 2 bytes is the segment.
+Each slot takes 4 bytes - the first 2 bytes are the offset, and the second 2 bytes are the segment.

 ```
  +-----------+-----------+